dtduc-ptit/Todo-List-API/README.md

 ## API Endpoints

-Below is a summary of the available endpoints.
-All endpoints except /auth/Register and /auth/Login require a JWT token in the Authorization header (Bearer <token>).

 | Method | Endpoint       | Description                               |
 | ------ | -------------- | ----------------------------------------- |
 | POST   | register | Register a new user                       |